PostHog/posthog.com/contents/blog/how-we-built-email-onboarding.md

 - **Unsubscribe rate:** 0.4%
 - **Conversion rate:** 6%

-Around this point we also started filtering out [ICP](/founders/creating-ideal-customer-profile) teams using a scoring system implemented in Hubspot.
+Around this point we also started filtering out teams in our [ideal customer profile](/newsletter/ideal-customer-profile-framework) (ICP) using a scoring system implemented in Hubspot.
 If a user scored over a certain threshold they’d be moved out of the usual flow so [our customer success team](/handbook/small-teams/customer-success) could reach out directly.
 We’ve since removed this check because it felt too salesy and didn’t perform well, however.

-## Onboarding 5.0
+## Onboarding 5.0: The current one

 At the time of writing this is the current onboarding flow.
 It contains over 53 emails and 38 timed events and was, quite simply, a pain in the ass to explain to everyone internally.

-The goal of this flow was to focus on improving activation, and build on some parallel improvements to our in-app onboarding flow.
+The goal of this flow is to focus on improving activation, and build on some parallel improvements to our in-app onboarding flow.
 Now when a user signs up to PostHog we ask them to select a product to setup first: analytics, replays, flags, or surveys.
 [Onboarding 5.0](https://github.com/PostHog/meta/issues/172) builds off that selection by encouraging users to use that product, and then showing how other features can combine with it.

 ![Onboarding 5.0](../images/blog/onboarding/onboarding_31.png)
-<caption>Onboarding 5.0: Messy, complex, and highly personalized to user interests</caption>
+<Caption>Onboarding 5.0: Messy, complex, and highly personalized to user interests</Caption>

 The hope was that this would improve in-app activation, which we roughly define as: